open5e/open5e/source/monsters/monsters_a-z/D/dragons/chromatic/blue-dragon-ancient.rst

 dragon's Frightful Presence for the next 24 hours.

 **Lightning Breath
-(Recharge 5-6)**: The dragon exhales acid in a120 -foot line that is 10 feet wide.
-Each creature in that line must make a DC 23 Dexterity saving throw, taking 88 (16d10) acid damage on a failed save, or half as much damage on a successful one.
+(Recharge 5-6)**: The dragon exhales lightning in a 120-foot line that is 10 feet wide.
+Each creature in that line must make a DC 23 Dexterity saving throw, taking 88 (16d10) lightning damage on a failed save, or half as much damage on a successful one.

 Legendary Actions